-The freud CMake configuration also respects the following environment variables (in addition to standards like LD_LIBRARY_PATH).
+The freud CMake configuration also respects the following environment variables (in addition to standards like LD\LIBRARY\PATH).

-- TBB_ROOT The root directory where TBB is installed.
-Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason. - TBB_INCLUDE The directory where the TBB headers (e.g. tbb.h) are located.
-Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason. - TBB_LINK The directory where the TBB shared library (e.g. libtbb.so or libtbb.dylib) is located.
-Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
+- TBBROOT The root directory where TBB is installed.
+Useful if TBB is installed in a non-standard location or cannot be located for some other reason.
+This variable is set by the tbbvars.sh script included with TBB when building from source. - TBB\INCLUDE\DIR The directory where the TBB headers (e.g. tbb.h) are located.
+Useful if TBB is installed in a non-standard location or cannot be located for some other reason.

 Note: freud makes use of git submodules.
-If you ever wish to manually update these, you can execute:
+To manually update git submodules, execute:

-git submodule update --init
+git submodule update --init --recursive